CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

 - The variables `sigma`, `rate0`, `TargetFraction`, and the `DebtFraction` specific to PegKeepers.

 !!! tip
-    A useful tool to explore and understand how the rate is affected by [0xreviews](https://twitter.com/0xreviews_xyz) is avaliable at: https://crvusd-rate.0xreviews.xyz/
+    A useful tool to explore and understand how the rate is affected by [0xreviews](https://twitter.com/0xreviews_xyz) is available at: https://crvusd-rate.0xreviews.xyz/

 The formula for calculating the interest rate (`r`) is as follows: